 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-These raspberry almond thumbprints are buttery, soft, flavored with almond, and filled with a sweet raspberry jam.
+These raspberry thumbprints are buttery, soft, flavored with almond, and filled with a sweet raspberry jam.
 I drizzled a vanilla icing over these raspberry thumbprints for the perfect Christmas cookie.
-These recipes are a sneak peak from my cookbook, Beginner’s Baking Bible!
+This raspberry thumbprint cookie recipe is an easy no-chill cookie dough that can be baked right away!

 These little melt in your mouth cookies are exactly what your holiday needs.
 Or maybe your Tuesday.
 Sunday.
 Long afternoon.